pragtich/pragtich.github.com/_posts/2013-02-03-migrating-from-nanoc-to-jekyll.md

 In order to automatically generate category pages, I installed the plugin [from this website](http://recursive-design.com/projects/jekyll-plugins/).
 It works.
 That's what is creating the navigation bar contents, seen above.
 It does replace spaces in category names by hyphens, so the above code does that, too.

 I did encounter an issue with special characters in the category names (most notably spaces).
 I have blogged about the fix [here]({% post_url 2013-02-07-editing-jekyll-postfiles-plugin-to-work-with-spaces-in-category-names %}).

+A second issue, is that this creates lowercase category folder names, but my links in the navigation bar are with uppercase characters, too.
+So links break on the `github` server, because it is case sensitive where my OS X is not.
+That's why I added a `downcase` to the `Liquid` code in the `default` layout.

 # Rakefile to make things more useable